 Price gapping on your eToro account

 But let’s consider how this could happen in practice to make things more simple.
-Suppose you want to buy a few stocks of Apple i.e. go long in this stock, for a total monetary amout of $100.
+Suppose you want to buy a few stocks of Apple i.e. go long in this stock, for a total monetary amount of $100.
 Although the price of Apple stocks might be much higher, this trade is possible because eToro allows you to trade with only fractions of shares.
-You always have an option to use leverage to amplify the size of your trade and so you choose the maximum level of leverage allowed for this asset type, which is x5.
+You always have the option to use leverage to amplify the size of your trade and so you choose the maximum level of leverage allowed for this asset type, which is x5.
 Now to protect yourself in case things don’t go as hoped for and the asset decreases in price, we set a certain level of stop-loss.
 This automatic trigger will close down your trade when it reaches a certain level of loss.
 Given your degree of risk aversion and the limited available capital, the maximum loss you can take on in this trade is $20.
-So if the value of this position will ever go down below $80, it will be automatically closed down by the platform and those remaining $80 will be returned to your available balance.
+So if the value of this position will ever goes down below $80, it will be automatically closed down by the platform and the remaining $80 will be returned to your available balance.
 The trade placed will then look like the image below.

-First thing to understand the entire process is that markets are not open all the time.
-Apple is traded on NASDAQ, USA-based exchange, which closes and opens at certain hours only, like any other business.
-When you trade Apple stocks (or stocks of any company registered on this exchange) you can actually only do so when this exchange its open, during its working hours.
+The first thing to understand about the entire process is that markets are not open all the time.
+Apple is traded on NASDAQ, a USA-based exchange, which closes and opens at certain hours only, like any other business.
+When you trade Apple stocks (or stocks of any company registered on this exchange) you can actually only do so when this exchange is open, during its working hours.
 But that is not the only time trading can occur, as you might have placed your trade during hours it was closed.
 Before and after markets like NASDAQ are open (or in technical terms, pre-market and after-market hours) there are still traders who can trade Apple stocks and consequently move its prices.
 Why can’t anyone do so?
 Well, it is only a very limited number of brokers that allow their investors to trade on these outside market hours and eToro provides trading opportunities within market hours only.
 In fact, trading outside market hours can be very risky and volatile and these trades are completed on electronic communication networks (ECN) outside the usual stock exchanges.
-Such orders tend to face higher liquidity risks, wider spreads and rapidly changing prices.
+Such orders tend to face higher liquidity risks, wider spreads, and rapidly changing prices.

-the price on eToro shows the closing price and does not reflect these outside market hours changes yet and stays at yesterday’s closing level.
+The price on eToro shows the closing price and does not reflect these outside market hours changes yet and stays at yesterday’s closing level.

 What we can see is that actually the real price at the moment right now is different from its yesterday closing price and although the price is changing in real time the price that you see on the platform is the same.
 The next day when the markets open the price that Apple will be trading at on eToro is going to change and it will finally reflect the actual price that accounted for the effects of trading that happened after the market closed yesterday and before it re-opened today.
 Many times these changes are relatively minor (as in the example above) and could even be profitable for you.